WordPress is the best CMS for SMBs in 2018 … as it has been for years now (see below for caveats, however).

-On top of the benefits listed above, there are a few reasons why I think SMBs should choose WordPress over a different website solution.
+On top of the benefits listed above, there are a few reasons why I think SMBs should choose WordPress over other content management systems.

 Here are three big ones:

-1. It makes design and development cheap and easy
+1. WordPress makes design and development cheap and easy

 Custom-built websites can cost a fortune, but WordPress sites can usually be found for under one or two thousand dollars.

-I’ve seen one agency in Tokyo that charges around $400 for a basic site.
+I’ve found one agency in Tokyo that charges around $400 for a basic site.

-Personally, I think $400 is too cheap … and I’m sure there are hidden fees or upsells behind that price tag.
+Personally, I think that’s too cheap … and I’m absolutely positive there are hidden fees or upsells behind that $400 price tag.

-You should expect to pay a minimum of $500 or $1,000 for a WordPress site.
+You should expect to pay a minimum of $500 or $1,000 for a WordPress site, depending on the experience and quality of the person or agency you choose.
 While you may get lucky and find a quality developer who charges such low rates, dirt-cheap prices often indicate lack of experience.

-After all, it’s a DIY website kit that can be installed, setup, and customized very quickly … a “pre-fab” site that uses stock themes and no custom design elements can be built before lunch.
+After all, WordPress is a DIY website “kit” that can be installed, setup, and customized very quickly … you can easily build out a “pre-fabricated” site in a day.

 Of course, more complex sites – such as ecommerce sites, large corporate sites, or sites with 100% custom branding and design – can cost 10 or 100 times as much.